Aircoookie/WLED-Docs/docs/interfaces/infrared.md

 (KY-022 or TSOP38238 are confirmed to work and inexpensive)

 The default sensor pin is GPIO4.
 It can be changed in the Wled settings.
+On ESP8266, it's recommended to use pins GPIO1, GPIO2, GPIO3 for the LED output if you want to use IR.
+(These pins use [DMA/UART](https://github.com/Makuna/NeoPixelBus/wiki/ESP8266-NeoMethods) control, other pins will use bit-banging, which results in unreliable IR data decoding.)

 ### Supported IR remotes
 To use IR remote go to `Settings`, `Sync Interfaces` and change the value for `Infrared receiver type` according to the IR remote type of the following list: